Text or Call Today! (423) 899-1112

 Flippers

 Let’s say you’re planning to get a dental bridge or single tooth dental implant sometime in the future, but just not yet.
-Flippers are a type of temporary tooth replacement that you can wear in the meantime.
+Flippers are a type of temporary artificial tooth replacement that you can wear in the meantime.
 They’re like a partial, but they only replace one or two teeth.
 Usually, one in the front of your mouth that’s been knocked out from an injury or removed during emergency treatment.

 Flippers are not durable like bridges or partial dentures.
 But they do serve an aesthetic purpose and help fill visible gaps in your smile when you need to buy some time.
 But you usually can’t eat with them.
 That’s why flippers tend to be used on younger patients until their mouths are fully developed (and a long-term solution can be used.)
 You won’t get as much use out of flippers as you do with partials, but they are ideal for temporary purposes.